 Last year, Congress voted on not-so-unusual party lines to dismantle a rule from the Federal Communications Commission (FCC) entitled “Protecting the Privacy of Customers of Broadband and Other Telecommunications Services”.
-This rule would have prohibited internet service providers (ISPs) from selling browsing history and other kinds of personal consumer data to third-party companies without the consumer’s express permission, much to the chagrin of the telecom companies that run those ISPs.
+This rule would have prohibited internet service providers (ISPs) from selling browsing history and other kinds of personal consumer data to third-party companies without the consumer’s express permission.
 According to Pew, one-quarter of adults in the U.S. spend basically every waking moment online, generating tons of data every second that many companies can sell for advertising and other purposes.
 As the Center for Responsive Politics puts it:

 “The resolution — which was approved by the Senate last week — blocks a [FCC] rule that would bar ISPs from selling customer data, including app usage, browsing history, even Social Security numbers, to marketers and others.
 Widely praised by privacy and consumer advocates when it was finalized last year, the rule hadn’t yet taken effect.
 Now — assuming President Trump signs it, as he’s expected to — it won’t.”

 President Trump signed the resolution to repeal the online privacy rule on April 3, 2017.

 These same telecom companies that wanted this rule repealed also happen to pump millions of dollars toward members of Congress and their leadership PACs every year to, I assume, influence policy outcomes.
 Using a dataset from the Center for Responsive Politics’ online database, OpenSecrets.org, I decided to explore the possible relationship between the monetary contributions of the three largest telecom companies in the U.S. – Verizon, Comcast, and AT&T – from 1989 to 2017 and Congress’ decision to repeal this important federal rule that would help protect consumers’ privacy online.